MayaChemTools

 --rxnNamesFile <FileName or auto> [default: auto]

-Specify a file name containing data for names of reactions and SMIRKS patterns or use default file, ReactionNamesAndSMIRKS.csv, available in MayaChemTools data directory.
+Specify a file name containing data for names of reactions and SMARTS patterns or use default file, ReactionNamesAndSMARTS.csv, available in MayaChemTools data directory.

-SMIRKS pattern of a reaction to use for enumerating a compound library.
-This option is only used during 'RxnBySMIRKS' value of '-m, --mode' option.
+SMARTS pattern of a reaction to use for enumerating a compound library.
+This option is only used during 'RxnBySMARTS' value of '-m, --mode' option.

 --sanitize <yes or no> [default: yes]